tebelorg/Tmail/README.md

 # Pipeline
 Feature|Details
 :-----:|:------
-Enhancements|improve decision-making and data management
+Enhancements|feel free to review and suggest new features

 # License
 TA.Mail is open-source software released under the MIT license